epfl-ada/ada-2024-project-datapilots/README.md

 │   │   └── extract_rate_beer.py        <- Script to extract downloaded RateBeer data
 │   ├── models                  <- Model directory
 │   ├── utils                   <- Utility directory
-│   │   └── data_utils.py               <- Helper functions used in results.ipynb
+│   │   ├── data_utils.py               <- Helper functions used in results.ipynb
+│   │   └── modules_utils.py            <- Imports required for results.ipynb
 │   ├── scripts                 <- Scripts directory
 │   │   └── review_parser.py            <- Script that processes each ratings.txt file by dividing it into parts, parsing each part, and
 │                                          saving as JSON